 Here are 8 Tips on How To Blog Like A Pro :

 With blogging, planning, plays the great part.
-It’s crucial because it serves as the foundation of your entire blog.
-Planning occurs from the very beginning like when you are…
+Because it serves as the foundation of your entire blog.
+Planning occurs not only when you plan out your blog post but from the very beginning like when you are…

 - Brainstorming your niche.